Holdout Groups: Retail Media's Cleanest Incrementality Test

 Control group testing is the closest thing to a randomized controlled trial that advertising can achieve at scale.
 It's the same logic that powers clinical drug trials: give one group the treatment, give another group a placebo, compare results.

 The reason it's powerful is that it controls for everything you can't see.
-This experimental approach becomes even more powerful when paired with strong retail media audience insights that help retailers define eligible shopper populations with greater precision before a campaign begins.
 Seasonality, competitive activity, price changes, distribution shifts, weather, macroeconomic conditions - all of these affect both groups equally.
 So when you see a difference in purchasing behavior, you can be confident it was the campaign that caused it.

 No other measurement method gives you that confidence.
 Not pre/post analysis.
 Not year-on-year comparison.
 Not marketing mix modeling.
 Not multi-touch attribution.
 All of those methods require assumptions.
 Control groups require only one: that the two groups were equivalent at the start.